 Heating, Ventilation, and Air Conditioning (HVAC) systems are designed to deliver thermal comfort and healthy ventilation (indoor air quality – IAQ) to building occupants.
 The EIA estimates that HVAC systems account for 49% of a commercial building’s electricity use.
-HVAC typically includes (not all inclusive) steam, hot water, chilled water, and refrigeration systems with piping, ducts, tanks, vessels, and equipment.
+Systems with HVAC pipe insulation typically include (not all inclusive) steam, hot water, chilled water, and refrigeration systems with piping, ducts, tanks, vessels, and equipment.

-In addition to proper installation, commissioning and a service plan, mechanical insulation plays an important role in managing heat transfer and condensation control for HVAC systems.
+In addition to proper installation, commissioning and a service plan, HVAC pipe insulation plays an important role in managing heat transfer and condensation control for HVAC systems.
 It’s safe to assume that all building owners desire a properly-sized and energy-efficient HVAC system.
-Building owners can realize one of the quickest returns on investment when mechanical insulation is properly designed, installed, and maintained.
+Building owners can realize one of the quickest returns on investment when HVAC pipe insulation is properly designed, installed, and maintained.

 Top concerns with HVAC pipe insulation on cold (below-ambient) lines include condensation, corrosion under insulation, UV protection and mold growth.

-Aeroflex’s Aerocel® brand of EPDM HVAC pipe insulation is hydrophobic, which means that it does not induce or react with water vapor present in its surrounding environment.
-With the proper insulation thickness installed, as determined by pipe service temperature, pipe type, pipe size, ambient temperature, relative humidity and jacketing, Aerocel EPDM will control condensation with its closed-cell structure and built-in vapor retarder.
+Aeroflex’s Aeroflex® brand of EPDM HVAC pipe insulation is hydrophobic, which means that it does not induce or react with water vapor present in its surrounding environment.
+With the proper insulation thickness installed, as determined by pipe service temperature, pipe type, pipe size, ambient temperature, relative humidity and jacketing, Aeroflex EPDM will control condensation with its closed-cell structure and built-in vapor retarder.

-Aerocel EPDM elastomeric insulation is inherently mold-resistant so no biocides are added during the manufacturing process.
+Aeroflex EPDM elastomeric HVAC pipe insulation is inherently mold-resistant so no biocides are added during the manufacturing process.
 This type of refrigerant, chilled water and plumbing pipe insulation will not provide a food or water source for microbes provided that it is kept free of surface dust, debris and condensation.

-Although Aerocel EPRM elastomeric foam pipe insulation is naturally UV-resistant, which means that it degrades at a slower rate than traditional NBR/PVC rubber pipe insulation, national energy codes require that the manufacturer’s protective coating be applied for exterior applications to prevent solar radiation degradation.
+Although Aeroflex EPDM elastomeric foam pipe insulation is naturally UV-resistant, which means that it degrades at a slower rate than traditional NBR/PVC rubber pipe insulation, national energy codes require that the manufacturer’s protective coating be applied for exterior applications to prevent solar radiation degradation.

-To learn more about how Aeroflex can meet your basis of design and owner project requirements, please click here.
+To learn more about how Aeroflex HVAC pipe insulation can meet your basis of design and owner project requirements, please click here.